 Landings in East and South Greenland increased from 1 000 tonnes in 2005 to 15 000 tonnes in 2008.
 The landings in 2008 were primarily fished in SouthWest Greenland (NAFO Division 1F), as East Greenland was closed (see 'fishery management regulations' below).
 In the following years landings dropped to 2 500 tonnes in 2010.
-Since then catches have increased to 15 000 tonnes in 2015 and 2016.
+Since then catches have increased to average of 15 000 tonnes in the period 2015 - 2020.
+The distribution of the fishery has changed since 2010 from SouthWest Greenland to East Greenland where the majority of the catches since 2019 have been fished on the southern slope of the Dohrn Bank region close to the EEZ to Iceland.